SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

 She kissed my forehead, then let me go.

 My father stood with the other men near the cave entrance, watching us prepare to climb up to the mesa.
-He raised his hand once, a gesture that might have been goodbye or blessing or warning.
+He raised his hand once, a gesture that might have been goodbye, a blessing, or a warning.

 I raised mine back.